Images of the Month

 Each competition month one of our members selects a digital image to be designated as Image of the Month.
 They will be choosing one that has a particular appeal to them, not necessarily the image that received the highest score.
 Each month’s image is chosen by a different member.

-Image of the Month - January 2026
+Image of the Month - March 2026

-Selected by: James Zeman
+Selected by: Diane Durand

 About my image.